Wildlife Viewing and Safety

 Cancellation Policy: Very genours.Details on our Rental Page

-Breaks in the rain give coastal days that can remain in the 50s to 60s.
+Less rain gives coastal days often in the sunny 60s.
 "Variable Sun Days" can have tendrils of refreshing mist appearing and disappearing on a sunny day.
 Full sun days are also common.
 Wildlife love a dynamic environment.

 Fog: Jenner is much less affected by true fog, that drops to ground level, than Bodega Bay or Fort Ross.
 Fog banks often just hang offshore here and there is usually not much each winter.
 Tule Fog: An inland valley phenomena leaving the coast warmer and clearer most morning.
 Overcast: Is higher and reduces sunlight.
 Variable overcast is common, with sun heating temps up mid-day.
 Ocean temps prevent mornings and evenings from dropping to cooler inland temps.
 Mornings and evenings can be lovely on the coast.